We Built a Predictable Meta Ads System for a Local Business

 Residential and Contractor Prospecting consistently delivered the majority of conversions at strong CPAs.
 These campaigns became the backbone of performance.

-Creative updates were introduced deliberately—especially after March’s downtime—addressing fatigue without blowing up what already worked.
+Creative updates were introduced deliberately, especially after March’s downtime, addressing fatigue without disrupting what already worked.

 Results

-The outcome was exactly what the strategy was designed to produce: better efficiency with fewer surprises.
+The outcome matched the strategy: better efficiency with fewer surprises.

 CPA improved by approximately 8% to $11.87, and CPC improved by 12% to $1.33, even as overall spend dropped by roughly 29%.

-March’s website outage temporarily pushed CPA as high as ~$22.
-Once the issue passed and creative was refreshed, performance settled back into its normal range—without dramatic intervention.
+March’s website outage temporarily pushed CPA as high as approximately $22.
+Once the issue passed and creative was refreshed, performance settled back into its normal range without dramatic intervention.

 Why This Worked

-The win here wasn’t a single clever tweak—it was restraint.
+The win here was not a single clever tweak.
+It was restraint.

-By keeping spend consistent, resisting overreaction to short-term noise, and doubling down on what was demonstrably converting, the account stayed efficient even when conditions weren’t ideal.
+By keeping spend consistent, resisting overreaction to short-term noise, and doubling down on what was demonstrably converting, the account stayed efficient even when conditions were not ideal.

 For local businesses especially, this matters.
-You don’t need constant reinvention—you need a system that performs predictably, absorbs disruption, and keeps costs in check.
+You do not need constant reinvention.
+You need a system that performs predictably, absorbs disruption, and keeps costs in check.

 This approach is a strong fit for local advertisers who care more about dependable results than flashy spikes.